byu-dml/metalearn/CONTRIBUTING.md

 )
 ```

-By convention, all the decorated metafeature-computing functions in a module are aggregated at the bottom of the module into a list called `metafeature_computers`, which is then imported by [./metalearn/metafeatures/resources.py](./metalearn/metafeatures/resources.py) and added to that module's `resources_info` variable.
+By convention, all the decorated metafeature-computing functions in a module are aggregated at the bottom of the module into a call to `build_resources_info`, which is then imported by [./metalearn/metafeatures/metafeatures.py](./metalearn/metafeatures/metafeatures.py) and added to the `_mfs_info` attribute of that module's `Metafeatures` class.